Staff

 Kara Kelley

 Kara Kelley is a clinical psychology PhD student at American University.
 She graduated magna cum laude from Boston University, where she assisted with research (e.g., on the treatment of selective mutism in youth) through the Center for Anxiety and Related Disorders.
 Before beginning her graduate training at AU, Kara served as the Clinical Research Coordinator for the OCD Institute at McLean Hospital (Harvard Medical School).
-She is currently conducting research on family accommodation of obsessive-compulsive symptoms.
+She has published research on family accommodation of obsessive-compulsive symptoms and is currently examining predictors of symptom trajectories in treatment.

 Zoë Laky

-Zoë Laky is a clinical psychology PhD student at American University.
-She graduated magna cum laude from Bryn Mawr College, where she majored in Psychology and minored in Child & Family Studies.
-Zoë assisted with NIH-funded research on the health impacts of racial discrimination before serving as the Clinical Research Coordinator for the OCD and Related Disorders Program at Massachusetts General Hospital (Harvard Medical School).
-Her research interests include identifying transdiagnostic treatment targets.
+Zoë Laky is a clinical psychology PhD student at American University and predoctoral fellow at the National Institute of Mental Health.
+She graduated magna cum laude from Bryn Mawr College, where she assisted with NIH-funded research on the health impacts of racial discrimination.
+She then served as the Clinical Research Coordinator for the OCD and Related Disorders Program at Massachusetts General Hospital (Harvard Medical School).
+Zoë's research includes applying machine learning methods to investigate transdiagnostic processes underlying the development and course of mental illness in youth.

 Clinicians